drocheam/optrace/docs/source/usage/tma.rst

    aps = eye.apertures[0].pos[2]
    tma = eye.tma()

-The function ``pupil_position`` takes the aperture stop position and returns a tuple of entrance and exit pupil position along the optical axis.
+The function :meth:`pupil_position <optrace.tracer.transfer_matrix_analysis.TMA.pupil_position>` takes the aperture stop position and returns a tuple of entrance and exit pupil position along the optical axis.
 Regarding the position of the stop, the aperture can lie inside, behind or in front of the lens setup.
 Therefore there are no limitations.

 .. doctest::